quicwg/base-drafts/draft-ietf-quic-tls.md

 encryption level and receiving encryption level.
 Encryption levels determine the packet type and keys that are used for protecting data.

-Each encryption level is associated with a different flow of bytes, which is reliably transmitted to the peer in CRYPTO frames.
+Each encryption level is associated with a different sequence of bytes, which is reliably transmitted to the peer in CRYPTO frames.
 When TLS provides handshake bytes to be sent, they are appended to the current flow.
 Any packet that includes the CRYPTO frame is protected using keys from the corresponding